 On your way through to Launceston there are 2 optional stops- the “Little Blue Lake” in South Mt Cameron and Bridestowe Lavender Estate.

 If you are travelling on this Tasmania road trip between December/January- continue on to Bridestowe Lavender Estate to admire the beautiful purple rolling hills.
-The entry fee during high season is only $10 and you can also check the status of the lavender fields on their website.
+The entry fee during high season is only $10.
 If you do make it here, be sure to try out their delicious Lavender ice-cream!

 Your day should end in Launceston where you can explore the small city and if you have time take a stroll through Cataract Gorge which is located right in the centre of the CBD.